Namespaces and permissions¶

 Access control grants permission to access resources.

 A namespace has a name (letters, digits, and hyphens are allowed).
-It ties resources such as workflows, execution environments, and authentication tokens.
+It ties resources such as workflows and execution environments together.

 There is no limit on the number of namespaces you can use in an orchestrator instance.